-FirstHealth of the Carolinas continues to respond to the spread of the coronavirus that causes COVID-19.
-As we resume non-time sensitive surgeries and procedures, our team of physicians, nurses and staff are committed to keeping our communities safe while providing exceptional care.
+FirstHealth of the Carolinas continues to respond to the spread of COVID-19 across the Sandhills.
+FirstHealth physicians, nurses and staff are committed to keeping our communities safe while providing exceptional care.

 FirstHealth is committed to testing and treating patients as needed.
 Below you will find information on the total number of COVID-positive hospitalized patients being treated across the FirstHealth system, the number of COVID-19 tests we have done and the results of those tests.
 The numbers below represent tests conducted at locations within the FirstHealth system.
 Check back daily for updated numbers.

 *Tests completed represents total number of tests completed to include some retests